-LOGIC WIODEL INPUTS OUTF PUTS ОИТСОМ ES - IMPACT ٣, Activities Participation ٦ Short Medium / Long First 5 funding to support staff and operations costs.
+INPUTS OUTPUTS ОИТСОМ ES - IMPACT \neg / Activities Participation Short Medium / Long First 5 funding to support staff and operations costs.
 Mental Health Services Act funding of \$20,000.
 Coordination and collaboration with Early Care and Education Providers.
-55 early educators participated in coaching with a focus on strategies from the Center for Social Emotional Foundations for early learning (CSEFEL) Pyramid Model.
+55 teachers participated in Coaching and had a combined total of 197 hours of coaching supports with a focus on strategies from the Center for Social Emotional Foundations for early learning (CSEFEL).
 Individual child consultation for children with significant social - emotional delays Consultation, classes and education provided in the community.
-Educators will learn to use the Ages and Stages Questionnaire (ASQ) as a developmental screening tool.
 Licensed early care classrooms and sites who wish to participate.
 Families who agree to child-specific services.
 ECE teachers, students, and community partners.
 Elements of the CSEFEL Pyramid Model for Supporting Social Emotional Competence in Infants and Young Children will be imbedded: • Nurturing and Responsive Teacher- Child Relationships • Targeted Supports to Children • Intensive intervention for children, where needed CSEFEL strategies are used on a consistent basis.
 Early care providers effectively communicate with parents about strategies to support children's behavior.
 Children will stay stable in their ECE placement.
 Early Childhood Educators will have the supports and resources they need to optimally engage children in quality early childhood learning, including children with difficult and challenging behaviors.
 Children will have the supports and resources they need to develop in a healthy fashion and to enter kindergarten ready to learn.
 Primary caregivers will have the supports and resources they need to be their child's first and best teacher.